-PN6.1 Restore and manage vegetation next to streamsand wetlands, with an emphasis on native vegetation, to greatly improve or provide new fish and wildlife habitat.

-Commented [KF32]: Moved to Utilities chapter -Stormwater section

-Commented [KF33]: Moved to Utilities chapter -Wastewater section

-Commented [KF34]: Moved to Utilities chapter -Wastewater section PN6.2 Maintain or improve healthy stream flows and wetlands that support a diverse population of aquatic life.
-Manage beaver populations using least invasive strategies and only when threats exist to public health, safety, or infrastructure.

-PN6.3 Establish and monitor water quality and aquatic habitat health indicators based on the best scientific information available.

-PN6.4 Use regulations and other means to prevent a net loss in the function and value of existing wetlands, while striving to increase and restore wetlands over the long-term.

-PN6.5 Retain and restore floodways-in to a natural condition.

-PN6.6 Preserve and restore the aquatic habitat of Budd Inlet and other local marine waters, including adjacent shoreline habitats.
+- PN6.1 Restore and manage vegetation next to streams and wetlands, with an emphasis on restoring and enhancing native vegetation, to greatly improve or provide new fish and wildlife habitat. - PN6.2 Maintain or improve healthy stream flows and wetlands that support a diverse population of aquatic life.
+Manage beaver populations using the least invasive strategies and only when threats exist to public health, safety, or infrastructure. - PN6.3 Establish and monitor water quality and aquatic habitat health indicators based on the best scientific information available. - PN6.4 Use regulations based on the best available science and other means to prevent a net loss in the functions and values of existing wetlands and streams, while striving to increase and restore wetlands and streams over the long-term. - PN6.5 Retain and restore floodways to a natural condition. - PN6.6 Preserve and restore the aquatic habitat of Budd Inlet and other local marine waters, including adjacent shoreline habitats.